Exciting Community Engagement Strategies for Plan-Making

 Having to spend half an hour in a small group where no one really cares about the topic is almost as boring as having to sit through an hour-long public hearing.

-If you're facilitating a meeting and have turned to small groups with questions to discuss, maps to mark up, play money to divide, or little people to assign to blocks, wander around animatedly seeing what people are doing.
-If you're in a little huddle, out in the hallway on your phone, or looking bored, why do you think the people will be excited about your community engagement task?
+If you're facilitating a meeting and have turned to small groups with questions to discuss, maps to mark up, play money to divide, or little people to assign to blocks, wander around animatedly talking to folks and gently assuring that what they're doing is relevant.

 Finally, if you need a really intense planning process, especially one that is oriented toward visual decisions, consider the charrette methodology.